SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Experiments

 Prior experiments assumed a balanced RGB-thermal ratio ($\tau = 0.5$).
 To evaluate robustness to unequal ratios, we vary $\tau\in[0,1]$ and report camera pose estimation in \cref{fig:thermal_ratio_metrics}.
 For each $\tau$, we perform three random inferences per scene with randomly selected non-corresponding RGB-thermal pairs to reduce statistical variance. \cref{fig:thermal_ratio_metrics} shows a slow but constant performance decrease as $\tau$ increases, with a slight recovery after $\tau \approx 0.75$.

-We hypothesize that the metrics decrease when $\tau \in [0.0, 0.75]$ is mostly due to thermal-specific characteristics---e.g., the ghosting effect~\cite{hassanThermoNeRFMultimodalNeural2025} which reduces sharpness and contrast in thermal images compared to RGB, making the pose reconstruction more difficult.
+We hypothesize that the metrics decrease when $\tau \in [0.0, 0.75]$ is mostly due to thermal-specific characteristics---e.g., the ghosting effect~\cite{hassanThermoNeRFMultimodalNeural2025}, which reduces sharpness and contrast in thermal images, making the pose reconstruction more difficult.
 For $\tau \in [0.75, 1.0]$, quality improves because the model increasingly operates in a near single-modality regime, reducing multimodal alignment complexity, while the larger number of thermal views provides stronger scene coverage for thermal reconstruction.
-The minimum occurs at $\tau \approx 0.75$ (rather than $\tau=0.5$) due to a trade-off: more thermal frames weaken pose cues, but a thermal-dominant input reduces cross-modal alignment and increases thermal view coverage.
-Depending on $\tau$, one effect can outweigh the other, which shifts the lowest point away from $0.5$.
+The minimum occurs at $\tau \approx 0.75$ (rather than $\tau=0.5$) since, while more thermal frames weaken pose cues, a thermal-dominant input reduces cross-modal alignment and increases thermal view coverage.